-- A. income and capital gains arising on or in connection with an in specie distribution on the redemption of Units which are paid or payable and designated by the Trust to redeeming Unitholders, - B. capital gains, which may be offset by capital losses, if any, carried forward from prior years or, if not so offset, tax on which is recoverable by the Trust, and may be payable in the year to Unitholders, subject to the qualifications described below.
+- A. income and capital gains arising on or in connection with an in specie distribution on the redemption of Units which are paid or payable and designated by the Trust to redeeming Unitholders, - B. capital gains, which may be offset by capital losses, if any, carried forward from prior years or, if not so offset, tax on which is recoverable by the Trust, and - C. income, which may be offset by non-capital losses, if any, carried forward from prior years, may be payable in the year to Unitholders, subject to the qualifications described below.